wcjameson/pizza-parlor/README.md

 Describe: calculatePizzaCost();

+Test: "It should return a price for a personal size cheese pizza"
+Code: let myPizza = new Pizza("cheese", "personal");

 Test: "It should return a price for large size cheese pizza"
 Code: let myPizza = new Pizza("cheese", "large");
 myPizza.calculatePizzaCost();